helium/HIP/0009-non-helium-hotspots.md

 # Summary
 [summary]: #summary

-Ensuring trust in the network when non-helium hotspots begin to participate in the network.
+A comprehensive set of improvements to Proof-of-Coverage, the scoring system, how Hotspots join the network, and participate in mining and the HBBFT consensus group.

 # Motivation
 [motivation]: #motivation

-Helium's primary objective has always been to establish a decentralized permissionless wireless network allowing anyone to be able to join and provide RF Coverage with off-the-shelf hardware and open source software.
+On the Helium network today, only Hotspot hardware purchased from Helium Inc. is considered trustworthy.
+These Hotspots are sold using a hardware key storage device (a secure element) that makes it reasonably challenging for an attacker to create a virtual network of Hotspots that have valid keys.
+The downside of this situation is that the tens of thousands of non-Helium Inc. LoRa gateways that exist in the world cannot join the network and participate in mining.

-This goal poses some interesting challenges specifically regarding network growth.
-Once we allow non-helium hotspots to be able to join the network, we lose the ability to verifiably prove that any sub-network created by such new hotspots truly exist physically since it's easily possible for dishonest actors to fake geographic locations and radio transmit/receive and claim that they are providing network coverage.
+The goal of this proposal is to propose a set of measures that make it safe for LoRa gateways of unknown origin to participate in Proofs-of-Coverage and earn tokens for that participation.
+This goal poses some interesting challenges, as in the current system the network loses the ability to verifiably prove that any sub-network created by such new gateways truly exists since it's possible for dishonest actors to fake geographic locations and radio activitity.

 # Stakeholders
 [stakeholders]: #stakeholders

-- 3rd party hotspot manufacturers
+- 3rd party Hotspot manufacturers
-- DIY hotspot builders
+- DIY miners

 # Problem Deinifition
 [problem-definition]: #problem-definition

+There are a number of problems we hope to address with this proposal:

+1. Allow non-Helium Inc manufactured Hotspots to participate in Proof-of-Coverage and mining
+2. Provide a way for non-radio hardware to participate in consensus groups
+3. Increase the requirements for consensus group participation to improve the overall health of the network
+4. Introduce a number of penalties for failing to perform any of the roles required for earning HNT

+# Allowing non-Helium Inc manufactured Hotspots to participate in Proof-of-Coverage
+[non-helium-hotspots]: #non-helium-hotspots

+## The problem

-Consider the below network where hotspot A-F are non-helium manufactured hotspots, with the lines representing RF visibility between hotspots.
+Consider the below network where Hotspots A through F are of unknown origin, with the lines representing reported RF connectivity between hotspots.

                      +------+
                      |      |